 The ABMS Maintenance of Certification (MOC) program is a process designed to document that physicians maintain the necessary competencies to provide quality patient care in the specialties in which they have been certified.
 It is an ongoing process and will require the assessment and improvement of practice performance by physician specialists.
 The American Board of Family Medicine (ABFM) utilizes the MOC to continually assess ABFM Diplomates.

-ABFM MC-FM, the Maintenance of Certification for Family Physicians by ABFM has four basic components:
+ABFM MC-FP, the Maintenance of Certification for Family Physicians by ABFM has four basic components:

 Part I - Professionalism